microsoft/winget-cli-restsource/doc/new-private-repository-azure.md

 1. In the **Recovery options** section, ensure that the following values have been set:
     - Soft-delete: Enabled
     - Days to retain deleted vaults: 90
+    - Purge Protection: Enable purge protection

 1. Select the **Next : Access policy** button.
 1. In the  **Access policy** section, esure that the following values have been set:
     - Enable Access to - Azure Virtual Machines for deployment: Enabled
     - Enable Access to - Azure Resource Manager for template deployment: Enabled
-    - Enable Access to - Azure Disk Encryption for volume encryption
+    - Enable Access to - Azure Disk Encryption for volume encryption: Enabled
     - Permission model: Vault access policy

 1. Select the **Next : Networking** button.